 Morgan Stanley is a global financial services firm engaged in the securities, investment management and individual wealth management businesses.
 Morgan Stanley's securities business is engaged in securities underwriting, trading and brokerage activities, foreign exchange, commodities and derivatives trading, prime brokerage, as well as providing investment banking, financing and financial advisory services.
 Morgan Stanley, its affiliates, directors and officers may at any time invest on a principal basis or manage funds that invest, hold long or short positions, finance positions, and may trade or otherwise structure and effect transactions for their own account or the accounts of its customers, in debt or equity securities or loans of PBG, PepsiCo or any other company, or any currency or commodity, that may be involved in the merger, or any related derivative instrument.
-In the two years prior to the date of its opinion, Morgan Stanley has provided financial advisory and financing services for PBG and PepsiCo and has received customary fees in connection with such services.
-For PBG, such services have primarily included, though were not limited to, advisory services in connection with PBG's acquisition of Lebedyansky JSC's juice business and financing services in connection with secured and unsecured debt financing transactions effected by PBG.
-For these services, Morgan Stanley has been paid fees of approximately \$14 million in aggregate.
-For PepsiCo, such services have primarily included, though were not limited to, advisory services in connection with certain of PepsiCo's share repurchase programs and financing services in connection with certain secured and unsecured debt financing transactions effected by PepsiCo.
-For these services, PepsiCo has paid Morgan Stanley fees of approximately \$5.5 million in aggregate.
+In the three years prior to the date of its opinion, Morgan Stanley has provided financial advisory and financing services for PBG and PepsiCo and has received fees in connection with such services.
+Such services have included, though were not limited to, advisory services in connection with PepsiCo's acquisition of Naked Juice and certain of PepsiCo's share repurchase programs, and financing services in connection with certain secured and unsecured debt financing transactions effected by PepsiCo.
 Morgan Stanley may also seek to provide such services to PepsiCo in the future and expects to receive fees for the rendering of these services.

-As compensation for its services in connection with the merger, PBG has agreed to pay Morgan Stanley a fee of \$43 million, of which \$27 million is payable upon the closing of the merger. \$16 million of such \$27 million would remain payable if the merger is not consummated and PBG remains independent, and the PBG Board will consider, in its sole discretion, payment to Morgan Stanley of an additional discretionary fee in such case.
-PBG took the existence of these contingent fees into account when considering the analysis, advice and opinion of Morgan Stanley.
+As compensation for its services in connection with the merger, PBG has agreed to pay Morgan Stanley a fee of \$43 million, a significant portion of which is payable upon the closing of the merger or PBG remaining independent.
 PBG has also agreed to reimburse Morgan Stanley for certain expenses incurred by Morgan Stanley, including fees of outside legal counsel, and to indemnify Morgan Stanley and related parties against certain liabilities and expenses arising out of Morgan Stanley's engagement.